-- Off street car parks free in designated disabled badge holder bays or if unavailable any pay and display bay up to the maximum stay permitted, excluding Corby Car Parks: Parkland Gateway Car Park, Victoria Place Car Park and Corby Train Station Car Park. - On street pay and display bays all day - Yellow lines up to 3 hours and must also display the special blue parking disc showing the time of arrival - On street disabled bays if a time restricted bay then the parking disc showing the time of arrival must be displayed and time not exceeded - On street time limited bays - Permit bays (residents parking zones)
+- Off street Council owned/maintained car parks free in designated disabled badge holder bays or if unavailable any pay and display bay up to the maximum stay permitted (4 hours in St Peter's Way Car Park, Northampton), excluding Corby Car Parks: Parkland Gateway Car Park, Victoria Place Car Park and Corby Train Station Car Park; - On street pay and display bays all day; - Yellow lines up to 3 hours and must also display the special blue parking disc/clock showing the time of arrival; - On street disabled bays if a time restricted bay then the parking disc/clock showing the time of arrival must be displayed and time not exceeded; - On street time limited bays; and - Permit bays (residents parking zones).

 Blue Badge holders are not permitted to park in any area where there is a loading restriction (as detailed in the Department for Transport Blue Badge Scheme booklet sent accompanying the badge).
-Parking must always be in accordance with the Blue Badge Scheme guidelines.
+Kerb markings and signage (if appropriate) will indicate a loading restriction.